 Drinking water is always available.
-You can purchase a small amount of alcohol in Alice Springs (bottle shops only open after midday in Alice) before your tour starts and then there is a bar at Glen Helen Lodge (limited range).
+You can purchase a small amount of alcohol in Alice Springs (bottle shops only open after midday in Alice) before your tour starts.
 If possible please purchase beer and wine in either cask or cans as opposed to glass.